-The balance of the Federal Perkins Loan revolving fund, consisting of cash awaiting to be loaned to students, is maintained in a separate, restricted bank account.
+The balance of the Federal Perkins Loan revolving fund and Nurse Faculty Loan fund, consisting of cash awaiting to be loaned to students, are maintained in separate, restricted bank accounts.

 The following table provides a reconciliation of cash, cash equivalents, and restricted cash reported within the statements of financial position to the amount of cash and cash equivalents and restricted cash reported within the statements of cash flows as of May 31.